hickeng/financial/README.md

 # Contents

+The primary functional content of the repo is a spreadsheet, [shared in Google Sheets](https://docs.google.com/spreadsheets/d/1Q59L2TCA5f_4S5E2yOpQ3u6ZyxNyVbXjcsEArirWzYs/edit?usp=sharing), for calculating:
+* taxes due as a consequence of the merger
+* tax basis for AVGO shares received from the merger

-The spreadsheet is exported from Google Sheets.
+The [spreadsheet in the repo](https://github.com/hickeng/financial/raw/main/VMW_to_AVGO_ESPP_and_RSU.xlsx) is exported from Google Sheets.
 It can be re-imported into Google Sheets but some minor fix up is required, see [here](install.md).
 It cannot be imported into Excel without issues - since v0.1.6 there is an Excel version of the sheet attached to the releases that can be used, along with an Office365 shared version.

-* [spreadsheet](https://github.com/hickeng/financial/raw/main/VMW_to_AVGO_ESPP_and_RSU.xlsx) - for calculating ESPP & RSU basis and realized gains
+Additionally there are various documents for reference.
+These are material that was used to construct the sheet or are directly related to its use.
+These are included for easy reference and to help in understanding what the sheet does, but are not prerequisites for _using_ the sheet:

 * [IRS Form 8949](https://www.irs.gov/pub/irs-pdf/f8949.pdf) - this is what we need to file with taxes.
 See [here](usage.md#form-8949) for documentation about generating the values to enter into this form.
 Additionally, the IRS form [instructions](documents/f8949%20-%20instructions.pdf).
 * various Form 8937 - these forms exist for the Dell distributions in 2018 and 2021, and for the merger.
 They detail the tax implications for shares held over those dates.
 * [Broadcom/VMware merger agreement](documents/VMware%20Broadcom%20Merger%20Agreement.html)